danikolbe/opencampus-pytorch-agingclock/1_DatasetCharacteristics/README.md

 ### Target Variable/Label
 - **Label Name:** Age at recruitment
 - **Label Type:** Regression
 - **Label Description:** Biological age - predict this.
-Then ultimately, assess whether predicted is below or above (i.e., is this person aging quicker or slower than their actual age?)
+Then ultimately, assess whether predicted is below or above age at recruitment (i.e., is this person aging quicker or slower than their actual age?)
-- **Label Values:**
+- **Label Values:** A range from 40 to 70.
-- **Label Distribution:** [Brief description of class balance for classification or value distribution for regression]
+- **Label Distribution:** There is a peak around the 60 to 65.
+Figure is attached.

 ### Feature Description
-[Provide a brief description of each feature or group of features in your dataset.
-If you have many features, group them logically and describe each group.
-Include information about data types, ranges, and what each feature represents.]
+After analysis, I decided to I will be using metabolomic, blood count, blood biochemistry, anthropometry and proteomic data.
+Given that proteomic data is only available for a smaller subset, I will try and create 2 clocks, one featuring proteomic data and one without (but the full set of samples).

 **Example format:**
-- **Feature 1 (feature_name):** [Description of what this feature represents, data type, and any relevant details]
-- **Feature 2 (feature_name):** [Description of what this feature represents, data type, and any relevant details]
-- **Feature Group (group_name):** [Description of a group of related features]
+- **Feature Group Metabolomic:** [Description of a group of related features]

 ## Exploratory Data Analysis